Fortexfreddie/HoneyCrush/README.md

 ## Video Guide

-For a step-by-step tutorial, watch the video guide: [Insert YouTube Video URL Here]
+For a step-by-step tutorial, watch the video guide: https://youtu.be/9EueYTCRf5g

 ## Implementation Notes